joefarrington/EDcrowding/predict-admission/README.md

 explore-durations.R

 These are doing exploratory data analysis to decide which variables to attach to matrix.
 Produce multiple charts

-### 6. create-design-matrix.R

-Creates a design matrix for input into ML.

-Loops through a function to generate a view of the ED department at a given time point (eg 60 min)

 ### 7. Machine learning scripts